NBA’s Jaxson Hayes arrested in Los Angeles police struggle

 The officers requested backup and tried to place Hayes’ hands behind his back but he broke free and pushed an officer into a wall, police said.

-The officers forced Hayes to the ground but he tried to get up, and they twice used a Taser, bodyweight and other physical force during the approximately 2½-minute confrontation before getting him handcuffed, the statement said.
+The officers forced Hayes to the ground but he tried to get up, and they twice used a Taser, bodyweight and other measures the approximately 2½-minute confrontation before handcuffing him, the statement said.

-Hayes received treatment for injuries that were not detailed.
-An officer also was treated for an unspecified injury and then released from a hospital.

 The LAPD’s Force Investigation Division took over the investigation after being asked to “assess the incident due to the possibility of force being applied to Hayes’ neck during the use of force,” the statement said.